snap-one/docs-driverworks-api/source/includes/35_url/_6-OnBody.md

 ## OnBody

 Sets a callback function that will be called each time a response body has finished transferring.
-This function is called after the callback functions set by OnHeaders() and OnBodyChunk() but before the callback function set by OnDone().Note that this method can only be called before a transfer was started.
+This function is called after the callback functions set by [OnHeaders()][1] and [OnBodyChunk()][2] but before the callback function set by [OnDone()][3].
+Note that this method can only be called before a transfer was started.

 ###### Available from 2.10.5